robhrt7/MCSS/en/index.md

 Despite the fact that this methodology originated in a large project with more than 60 developers and many inner services it can easily be used for small and medium sized projects as well.

 Documentation is still being constantly improved, along with secondary tools, such as front-end documentation engine [Source](http://sourcejs.com).
-Orinigally documentation was written in russian language and not all information is translated yet, feel free to leave transtaling pull requests.
+Originally documentation was written in russian language and not all information is translated yet, feel free to leave translating pull requests.

 *You can leave your questions  in [Issues section on Github]({{ project-url }}/issues) or by email <r@rhr.me>.*